 Celtics down 2-0, and Boston needs another comeback story

-Los Angeles Clippers coach Doc Rivers reacts to a play during the second half in Game 2 of the team's NBA basketball first-round playoff series against the Utah Jazz on Tuesday, April 18, 2017, in Los Angeles.
+Oklahoma City Thunder guard Russell Westbrook leans over in the waning seconds during the second half in Game 2 of an NBA basketball first-round playoff series, Wednesday, April 19, 2017, in Houston.
+Houston won 115-111.

 Add your comments below